 The Five Year Plan

-the five year plan for the Franklin History Center will truly transform the Masonic Hall–and Franklin.
-This bold statement stems from our approach to every aspect of this project, including how we restore and rehabilitate the Hall, interpret Franklin’s stories, and use the site to tell a multi-cultural, multi-dimensional story of the American experience in Franklin, Tennessee.
+Our five year plan will truly transform this building, this property, and Franklin.
+We support this bold statement with our judicious approach to every aspect of the project, from the brick and mortar restoration and rehabilitation of the Hall, to interpreting Franklin’s rich stories, to re-envisioning how we can use the site to tell a multi-cultural, multi-dimensional story of the American experience in Franklin, Tennessee.

-Nearly 220 years removed from the creation of Franklin, we are rekindling the spirit of the visionaries who sparked not only the birth of a new nation, but also a new city and state.
-Our plan go beyond the scope of simply restoring the Masonic Hall in the convention sense.
+Our plan goes beyond the scope of simply restoring the Masonic Hall in the convention sense.
 Instead, we are broadening our lens to re-envision the entire property, restoring and rehabilitating the 19th century Hall and constructing a new, separate visitor’s center.
-Connection these two pieces, old and new, will allow us to bond American history to the ongoing American story.
+Connection these two pieces, old and new, will allow us to bond history to the ongoing American story.

-Throughout the site’s transformation, innovative programming and educational opportunities will be offered continuously, ensuring that people of all ages and from all walks of life can benefit from the valuable and unique resources and experiences offered by the Franklin History Center.
-Through individual and collective exhibits, visitors will engage with a combination of powerful imagery, compelling historical objects, and authentic storytelling that will help them discover their own connection to the American story.
-We hope visitors will leave empowered and inspired to join ongoing conversations about America’s ongoing story in their own communities, uniting the past to the present and future in a relevant and impactful way.
+During the site’s transformation, we will continue to offer programming and educational opportunities, ensuring that people of all ages and from all walks of life can benefit from the unique resources we offer.
+Through exhibits, visitors will engage with a powerful combination of imagery, artifacts, and authentic storytelling that will encourage them to discover their own connection to the American story.
+We hope visitors will leave empowered and inspired to join ongoing conversations about America’s ongoing story in their own communities, uniting the past to the present and future in a meaningful way.

 - Conservation of the entire third floor hall and York Rite Masonic Ceremonial Room

 - Public access to the third floor, stabilization of stairwell